My ESET product detected a threat—what should I do?

 This type of notification is displayed when your ESET product detects a malicious file or malicious communications taking place that might damage your system.
 The Threat parameter will display the name of the threat that was detected.
 In most cases, your ESET product will clean, quarantine or block threats that result in this type of notification.
 If a threat is not cleaned, deleted or quarantined, it is a special case and requires further action.

-Some "Threat found" detections are classified as a Deceptor.
-Depending of the type of detection, ESET may automatically clean the threat or ask for user interaction to Disconnect or Ignore threat.
+Some "Threat found" detections are classified as UwS.
+Depending on the type of detection, ESET may automatically clean the threat or ask for user interaction to Disconnect or Ignore threat.

 You can configure your ESET product to detect or ignore these types of applications, based on your preference.
 To remove all applications of this type, make sure that you have configured your ESET product to detect PUAs and then perform a scan with strict cleaning.